-

 auto-pilot

 “when I stopped living and didn’t even notice“ I didn’t realise how long I’d been drifting.Routine is sneaky like that, it camouflages dissociation quietly and politely, almost responsibly, while you’re disappearing in plain sight.Somewhere between the motions, I stopped being.
-I’m showering.Twice a day, even.The water’s hot, but it might as well be a memory…
+I didn’t have language for it yet, just the feeling of drifting, catching my breath.…